sergiiborodavko-epam/epam-kse-game-store/README.md

 #### **Option A: Using Python Script**

-Create and run the following Python script:
+Create secret.py, paste there the following script and run it:

 ```python
 import secrets